 AeroBolt II-200 24" out of Scorpyd Ventilator 150 at 366 fps with 15-25 mph cross wind at 100 yards with Smoke Ramcat 100 broadhead

 Label for AeroBolt II - 200 and AeroBolt II Dragon Slayer

-WHY AEROBOLT II IS THAT PRICE AND BUILT IN THIS WAY?
+WHY AeroBolt II IS PRICED AND BUILT IN THIS WAY?